vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ![image](/assets/2024-08-06/090.png)

-And here's the result shown in a short video sequence.
+And here's a video of the result.
 On the right is our toggle button.
-On the left we can see the state of the output as visualized in the web interface of the device.
-We still note a lag between sending the message and the actual reaction in the web interface.
-This is a pure web interface problem.
-The actual output channel is switched according to the MQTT message without any long latency, only the web interface needs a couple of milli seconds.
+On the left, we can see the state of the output, as visualized in the web interface of the device.
+There is still a lag between sending the message and the actual reaction in the web interface.
+This is purely a web interface problem.
+The actual output channel is switched according to the MQTT message without any significant latency.

 ![image](/assets/2024-08-06/result2.gif)